tobami/littlechef/README.md

 Chef-solo will automatically use it wherever you use `Chef::EncryptedDataBagItem.load` in your recipes.
 It will also remove the `/etc/chef/encrypted_data_bag_secret` file from the node at the end of the run.

-If you need your nodes are not directly accessible, you might want to specify a gateway host.
+If your nodes are not directly accessible, you might want to specify a gateway host.
 The fix command will connect to the host specified and issue all following connections from this host.
 All ssh communication will be tunneled through this gateway connection.
 This can be used if your nodes are behind a firewall and only one host is accessible from your current network location.